-Over the five-year period covered by the previous capital plan, construction funding from debt proceeds averages approximately \$337.6 million per year.
-Due to the 2021 Winter Weather Event, these plans have been modified.
+Over the five-year period covered by the capital plan, construction funding from debt proceeds was expected to average approximately \$363.9 million per year.
+Due to the 2021 Winter Weather Event, these plans have been modified and continue to be subject to change.
 See "INTRODUCTORY STATEMENT - Texas 2021 Winter Weather Event" herein for current finance plans (which are subject to change as CPS Energy receives additional information).